mui/mui-x/docs/data/date-pickers/time-picker/time-picker.md

 ## Component composition

-The Time Picker component is built using the `TimeField` for the keyboard editing, and the `TimeClock` for the view editing.
+The component is built using the `TimeField` for the keyboard editing and the `TimeClock` for the view editing.
 All the documented props of those two components can also be passed to the Time Picker component.

 Check-out their documentation page for more information: